senolem/42-projects/cub3d/README.md

 This is a backrooms version of the cub3d project based on the rewritten version of MLX42, with cool features such as enemies, jumpscares, audio, a slender-based quest...

+You will need GLFW to compile this project (used by MLX42).

 <p align="center">
   <img src="https://i.imgur.com/bg3H6uw.png">
 </p>